hazelcast/hazelcast-aws/README.md

 ## Configuration for AWS ECS

-Hazelcast member discover on both ECS Fargate and ECS EC2 is supported.
+Hazelcast member discovery on both ECS Fargate and ECS EC2 is supported.
 The ECS mode is activated by setting `host-header` to an ECS endpoint address, typically `ecs.amazonaws.com`.
 Most of the EC2 configuration above applies to ECS mode too.

 #### XML Configuration